WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 </LinkControlSearchInput>
 ```

+### createSuggestionButtonText

+- Type: `string`
+- Required: No

+The same as in LinkControl, refer to an earlier section of this README file for more details.

 ### currentLink

+- Type: `Object`
+- Required: No
+- Default: `{}`

 The same as `value` in LinkControl, refer to an earlier section of this README file for more details.